Anti-Korean sentiment in China: 2008 Beijing Olympics

 Those sentiments in China, along with similar anti-Chinese sentiments in Korea, became more prominent as a result of the 2008 Beijing Olympics.
 During the Seoul leg of the 2008 Olympic torch relay, Chinese students clashed with protesters.
 Numerous projectiles were thrown towards the South Korean protesters, injuring one newspaper reporter.
 Chinese supporters of the Beijing Olympics also engaged in mob violence, notably in the lobby of Seoul Plaza Hotel, against South Korean protesters, Tibetans, Western tourists, and police officers.
 This generated a strong statement of regret from the South Korean government to China and fanned a surge of anti-Chinese protests in Korean Internet portals.

 Further controversy was generated when Seoul Broadcasting System (SBS) leaked footage of rehearsals of the 2008 Beijing Olympics opening ceremony.
 A Beijing Olympic official expressed his disappointment over the leakage.
 This incident has been widely reported in the Chinese media, as can be seen as the impetus to the dislike and distrust towards South Koreans among Chinese.

-Throughout the events, the Chinese spectators often booed the South Korean athletes and cheered for competing nations and these even included Japan.
-These attitudes were widely reported within the South Korean media, however the issue which became the subject of most attention was that Chinese spectators chose to cheer for Japanese athletes when competing against South Korea, an action previously seen as taboo in earlier years as a result of Anti-Japanese sentiment in China.
-Analysts in China and abroad claim that Chinese are supporting Japanese players in return for their goodwill gestures towards China, noting a notable improvement in relations, which were previously mounted with arguments regarding topics such as World War II atrocities.
+Throughout the events, the Chinese spectators often booed the South Korean athletes and cheered for competing nations, and these even included Japan.
+These attitudes were widely reported within the South Korean media; however, the issue which became the subject of most attention was that Chinese spectators chose to cheer for Japanese athletes when competing against South Korea, an action previously seen as taboo in earlier years as a result of Anti-Japanese sentiment in China.
+Analysts in China and abroad claim that Chinese are supporting Japanese players in return for their goodwill gestures towards China, noting a notable improvement in relations, which were previously fraught with arguments regarding topics such as World War II atrocities.

 2018 FIFA World Cup qualification

-During the 2018 FIFA World Cup qualification, anti-Korean sentiment exposed once again when South Korea and China faced each other to qualify for the 2018 FIFA World Cup.
-The sentiment came largely from the THAAD factor, when South Korea decided to install THAAD in the country, China viewed it as threatening its sovereignty, and unleashed anti-Korean boycott which led to the revival of anti-Korean sentiment in China.
-Thus, the World Cup match between two countries got huge attention, as China managed to overcome South Korea 1–0 in a match where police had been on high alert due to tensions between two countries.
+During the 2018 FIFA World Cup qualification, anti-Korean sentiment was exposed once again when South Korea and China faced each other to qualify for the 2018 FIFA World Cup.
+The sentiment came largely from the THAAD factor; when South Korea decided to install THAAD in the country, China viewed it as threatening its sovereignty and unleashed an anti-Korean boycott, which led to the revival of anti-Korean sentiment in China.
+Thus, the World Cup match between two countries got huge attention, as China managed to overcome South Korea 1–0 in a match where police had been on high alert due to tensions between the two countries.

 2022 Winter Olympics

-The 2022 Winter Olympics held in Beijing saw deterioration of relationship between China and South Korea.
-During the opening ceremony, China has raised a controversy among South Korean public as Hanbok was displayed during the ceremony.
-The display has caused uproar among South Korean public and politicians calling it "cultural appropriation".
-In solidarity, many South Korean celebrities uploaded a pictures of themselves wearing Hanbok, the movement draw ire among Chinese nationalists and began attacking the Korean celebrities on the internet.
+The 2022 Winter Olympics held in Beijing saw a deterioration of the relationship between China and South Korea.
+During the opening ceremony, China has raised a controversy among the South Korean public as Hanbok was displayed during the ceremony.
+The display has caused uproar among the South Korean public and politicians, calling it "cultural appropriation."
+In solidarity, many South Korean celebrities uploaded pictures of themselves wearing Hanbok, the movement drew ire among Chinese nationalists, and they began attacking the Korean celebrities on the internet.